brianstock/MixSIAR/README.md

 - Continuous covariate (up to 1)
 - Error structure options with covariance (Residual * Process, Residual only)
 - Concentration dependence
-- Ability to plot and include “uninformative”/generalist or informative priors
+- Plot and include “uninformative”/generalist or informative priors
+- Fit multiple models and compare relative support using LOO/WAIC weights

 ### QUICK INSTALL (no GUI)